Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

 Yan Gomes At The Plate

-- Gomes has 17 doubles, two triples, nine home runs and 16 walks while batting .272.
+- Gomes has 17 doubles, two triples, nine home runs and 16 walks while hitting .271.

+- He has hit a home run in 8.1% of his games this season, and 2.5% of his plate appearances.

-- In 36 games this year (36.7%), Gomes has picked up an RBI, and in 11 of those games (11.2%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Gomes has driven in a run in 36 games this year (36.4%), including 11 games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.